 How to Save a Cactus Dying After Repotting

-To save your cactus repot it into a pot that is only an inch or two larger then the previous pot.
+To save your cactus repot it into a pot that is only an inch or two larger than the previous pot.
 If the pot is of a similar size then the soil should dry out at a similar rate, thus mitigating the risk of root rot.

 Repot the cactus in succulent and cacti potting soil as this imitates the soil type of the cacti’s natural environment, with excellent drainage.

-I would look at the roots to see if they are rotting (dark brown with soft, rotting texture and foul smell), in which case cut the rotting roots back to healthy growth with a sterilized pair of pruners.
+I would look at the roots to see if they are rotting (dark brown with a soft, rotting texture and foul smell), in which case cut the rotting roots back to healthy growth with a sterilized pair of pruners.

 Wash the pot with disinfectant before repotting to remove any fungal pathogens and ensure that the pot has drainage holes in the base.